Azure/iot-edge-v1/v1/doc/commercial_gateway_kit/iot-hub-gateway-kit-c-use-iot-gateway-for-data-conversion.md

 ## Next steps

-You’ve successfully use the IoT gateway to convert the message from SensorTag into the .json format.
+You've successfully use the IoT gateway to convert the message from SensorTag into the .json format.